luketurner/paas-price-estimator/ARCHITECTURE.md

 Non-transient state usually needs to be persisted (into the URL fragment in the case of PaaS Price Estimator) and benefits from being stored and managed in a centralized way.
 I use a design and terminology inspired by `re-frame` framework, where all non-transient state is centralized in a global App DB object.
 Users of Redux-type frameworks may also recognize similarities.

-Important note, this is an *in-memory database* stored your browser only.
+Important note, this is an *in-memory database* stored in your browser only.
 There is no backend database.

 The App DB is just a SolidJS Store, with a variety of utility functions wrapped around it.
 Dataflow to/from the DB looks like this: